element-hq/synapse/docs/usage/configuration/config_documentation.md

 Valid resource names are:

 * `client`: the client-server API (/_matrix/client).
 Also implies `media` and `static`.
-  On the main process is also the synapse admin API (/_synapse/admin) loaded.
+  If configuring the main process, the Synapse Admin API (/_synapse/admin) is also implied.

 * `consent`: user consent forms (/_matrix/consent).
 See [here](../../consent_tracking.md) for more.